kumbulanit/t-sql/tech company/untitled/module 2/Lesson4_Understanding_Logical_Order_of_Operations.md

 FROM Employees
 WHERE IsActive = 1          -- Reduces rows before grouping
   AND HireDate >= '2020-01-01'
-GROUP BY Department;
+GROUP BY DepartmentID;

 -- Less efficient: Late filtering in HAVING
 SELECT
     Department,
     AVG(BaseSalary) AS AvgSalary
 FROM Employees
-GROUP BY Department
+GROUP BY DepartmentID
 HAVING AVG(CASE WHEN IsActive = 1 AND HireDate >= '2020-01-01'
                THEN BaseSalary END) IS NOT NULL;
 ```